ed-chin-git/SQL_Research/DOCKER/PostGRES on Docker.md

     .................OR \
     -v C:/databases/pgres:/var/lib/postgresql/data \
     postgres

+--volume or -v maps a directory from the host into the container, allowing bidirectional file system access.
+Using bind mounts is crucial for persisting data or sharing configuration files and other assets between the host and the container.
+It is ideal for environments where data needs to be retained after container stoppages.

+    --volume /path/to/host_path:/path/to/container_path

 ### Docker run parameters
        -e: set environment variables
        -p host-port:container-port: map port from host to container
        -d: run in detached mode (closing the terminal does not stop the container)
        --name:  container name
        -v: mount volume/directory

 ### PGDATA
 This optional variable can be used to define another location - like a subdirectory - for the database files.
 The default is /var/lib/postgresql/data.
 If the data volume you're using is a filesystem mountpoint (like with GCE persistent disks) or remote folder that cannot be chowned to the postgres user (like some NFS mounts), Postgres initdb recommends a subdirectory be created to contain the data.

+Important Note: Mount the data volume at /var/lib/postgresql/data and not at /var/lib/postgresql because mounts at the latter path WILL NOT PERSIST database data when the container is re-created.
+The Dockerfile that builds the image declares a volume at /var/lib/postgresql/data and if no data volume is mounted at that path then the container runtime will automatically create an anonymous volume⁠ that is not reused across container re-creations.
+Data will be written to the anonymous volume rather than your intended data volume and won't persist when the container is deleted and re-created.
 For example:

     $ docker run -d \